How to Apply

 All Graduate School and departmental requirements, including test scores, must be submitted by this date.
 See below for further information.

 All persons who hold or will have earned an MSW degree by the time they begin doctoral studies are eligible to apply to the PhD program; the addition of two years of post-MSW professional work experience would present a stronger application.

-All applicants must take the Graduate Record Examination (GRE) and provide competitive scores that are no more than 5 years old.
-Please note, however, that the 5-year requirement on test scores does not apply to students who received an MSW degree from UGA.
-There is no equivalent test or waiver for the GRE.
+Applicants are not required to take the Graduate Record Examination (GRE); however, a competitive score may strengthen your application.
+Scores must be no more than five years old.
+Please note, however, that the five-year requirement on test scores does not apply to students who received an MSW degree from UGA.
 Applicants should also have an overall undergraduate grade point average of no less than 3.0 on a 4.0 scale, and an overall graduate (MSW) GPA of no less than 3.5 is also recommended.